A modern apartment building with large windows stands next to a brick PetSmart store on a sunny day.

 Performance Of REITs: What Would It Look Like?

-Over most time periods over the last 45 years, REITs have offered investors attractive total return performance relative to the broader stock market and bonds and other assets thanks to admirably consistent and growing dividends and long-term capital appreciation in the formulary of rising stock prices.
+Over most time periods over the last 45 years, REITs have offered investors attractive total return performance relative to the broader stock market and bonds and other assets thanks to admirably consistent and growing dividends and long-term capital appreciation in the form of rising stock prices.

 Publicly traded REITs are professionally managed companies that run their businesses with the aim of maximizing shareholder worth.
-That translates to marketing their assets to drive tenancy and rental income and overseeing their portfolios and buy and sell activity to create worth across long-term real estate cycles.
+That translates to marketing their assets to drive tenancy and rental income and managing their portfolios and buy and sell activity to create worth across long-term real estate cycles.